Social engagement policy

 Westminster Abbey is committed to an active programme of social engagement.
 Social engagement means the Abbey’s engagement with the wider world in ways which contribute generally to human flourishing and specifically to social justice.

-The Abbey is always open to new areas of potential activity across a range of possibilities, measured carefully against the following criteria:
+The Abbey is always open to new areas of potential activity across a range of possibilities within these three areas, measured carefully against the following criteria:

 - A response to local, national and international need.